 Kids may not brush their teeth for long enough, and the consequences can be serious.
 In a study published in the journal Pediatrics, researchers found that almost half of the kids aged three to five have dental caries (cavities) and that tooth decay is associated with poor oral health.

 If left untreated, tooth decay can lead to gum disease, which can cause pain in the teeth and jawbone, as well as swollen gums and bad breath.
-And if caries are left untreated, it can lead to more serious conditions such as cancer.
+And if caries is left untreated, it can lead to more serious conditions such as cancer.

 Also, Read This what is the average weight for a 12 year old